Restaurants on St. Martin and St. Maarten -

 OPEN FOR BUSINESS !!!

-Casual, laid back French Creperie and Bar at low rates around 10-15 Euros.
-Serve crepes, pizza and some typical French dishes on the open air terrace, mostly covered by canvas and umbrellas.
-Not a fancy or chic place, but comfortable and nice setting surrounded by lush garden and trees, serving good food for those on a tight budget.
-Very popular with the French residents in Oyster Pond.
+Casual, laid back French Creperie, Pizzeria and Bar.
+Serve crepes, pizza and some typical French dishes on the open air terrace, covered by canvas and umbrellas.
+Not a fancy or chic place, but comfortable and nice relaxed setting surrounded by lush garden and palm trees, serving good food.
+Popular with the French residents in Oyster Pond.

 Destroyed by Hurricane Irma Captain Oliver´s Restaurant